Tactical Communication Market Size and Share

 Tactical Communication Market Analysis by Mordor Intelligence

-The tactical communications market stood at USD 21.60 billion in 2025 and will advance at a 6.54% CAGR to USD 29.65 billion by 2030.
+The tactical communications market size stood at USD 21.60 billion in 2025 and will advance at a 6.54% CAGR to USD 29.65 billion by 2030.
 Rising defense digitalization, expanding budgets, and a clear pivot toward network-centric warfare sustain demand across all major buying regions.
 Hardware still rules spending, yet service-heavy integration and training workstreams record faster growth as software-defined architectures proliferate.
 Land forces remain the largest buyers, but space platforms now capture the strongest growth wave thanks to low-orbit constellations that extend Link 16 and direct-to-cell services into every theater.
 Commercial SATCOM’s entrance, paired with mesh networking advances, keeps competitive pressure high and compresses technology cycles for incumbents.
 Asia-Pacific leads revenue today, while North America grows the quickest on the back of Pentagon spectrum-sharing pilots and zero-trust mandates.

 Key Report Takeaways